dedot/zumgolde.github.io/README.md

 # This is the data for my blog

+This jekyll theme is forked and was originally written by [Tom Preston-Werner](http://github.com/mojombo/jekyll).
+In the following his notes on his repo.

+---

 It is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site whenever I push this repository to GitHub.